chinarosesz/AzureDevOps.DataIngestor/README.md

-# Azure DevOps Data Collector
+# Azure DevOps Data Ingestor
 Collect Azure DevOps data by calling Azure DevOps SDK which calls into their REST API's.
-The following collectors are implemented:
+The following ingestors are implemented:
 * Project
 * Repository
 * PullRequest